Envy, Asians, and Tariffs: How to Keep America Poorer

 The Bible offers a few cases of outright envy, but the story of Satan that English-speaking people are most familiar with is the story of envy.
 It is summarized in the one line from Milton's Paradise Lost that educated people remember.
 Satan makes this claim: "I would rather rule in hell than serve in heaven."
 This is the essence of envy.
 The devil had a good deal going for him in heaven.
 But he chose to rebel.
 It was better to be thrown out of heaven and cast into hell, in his thinking, than it was to remain in heaven.
 Heaven offered a great lifestyle, but not for someone driven by envy.

-The point that Rothbard made over 40 years ago was this: socialism is driven by envy, not jealousy.
+The point that Rothbard made in 1971 was this: socialism is driven by envy, not jealousy.
 He wrote: "Helmut Schoeck's Envy makes a powerful case for the view that the modern egalitarian drive for socialism and similar doctrines is a pandering to envy of the different and the unequal, but the socialist attempt to eliminate envy through egalitarianism can never hope to succeed" (p.
 287).
 To the extent that socialism is based on envy, this assessment is correct.
 Therefore, it does no good to attempt to get a settlement with envy-driven people who are promoting socialism.
 You cannot persuade them by showing that socialism is less efficient than capitalism.
 They do not care that they would be richer under capitalism than under socialism.
 They realize that socialism is a system for tearing down people who are more successful.
 Therefore, you cannot placate a socialist who is driven by envy.